/

 Start with an Equal Sign: In the selected cell, type an equal sign (=).
 This signifies the initiation of a formula or function.

 Navigate to the Source Sheet: Switch to the sheet containing the data you want to retrieve.
-Click on the specific cell that holds the data you need.
+Click on the specific cell that holds the corresponding value you need.

 Excel Generates the Reference: Excel automatically generates a reference to that cell in the formula.
 It will look like 'SheetName'!A1.
 To make it specific, replace 'SheetName' with the sheet's name containing the data.